How Much Protein Do You Need to Gain Muscle?

 However, to build muscle mass, your muscle protein consumption needs to exceed your muscle protein breakdown.

-According to the research, the optimal protein intake for peak muscle growth is not specifically known, but a daily intake of 1.6 to 2.2 grams of protein for every 1 kg of body weight appears to show the most promising results.
+According to most research, the optimal protein intake for peak muscle growth is not specifically known, but a daily intake of 1.6 to 2.2 grams of protein per kilogram of body weight appears to show the most promising results.

 Best Sources of Protein for Muscle Gain